-When my two female cousins were younger, they used to dress identically.
+When my cousins were younger, they used to dress identically.
 It was so cute.
 They’d show up at our house for a visit with my aunt and uncle, dressed in matching dresses or dungarees.
 As you can imagine, outsiders often confused the two.
 But since my cousins were siblings and not identical twins, it didn’t take long for people to realise they were actually very different.

 Dutch and Afrikaans, are they similar?

 I’m almost certain that the Dutch received some sort of exposure to the history of their former colony.
 Almost every time I mention that I am South African I often see the look of surprise mingled with recognition.
 They usually exclaim: “Oh, so then you speak Zuid-Afrikaans, right?
 That’s basically Dutch!” — to which I smile and nod.
 My response is, in essence, a lie: “Yes!
 Sort of.”

 But, no more white lies.
 No more!
 I’m writing this article to finally expose the truth: No. It’s not basically Dutch.
 In fact, much like two siblings dressed identically, Afrikaans and Dutch are from the same family but not twins.